cig-perezmark/interlinkiq/modules/fs/readme.txt

 NOTE:
     this project is a clone of HACCP Plan module

-    method names are kept for fast-development
+    method and variable names are kept to ease and speed the development

     but table names were changed (as needed)